 Average Weather for Boating

-Boating season runs from late May through early October.
+The season runs from late May through early October.
 Summers are warm and breezy, with highs in the upper 70s and low 80s.
-The fall months offer cooler but scenic conditions for cruising.
+Fall brings cooler but scenic conditions for coastal cruising.

 55+ Communities With Nearby Boating Options